Treatment for Arthritis

 - Traditional NSAIDs include non-prescription ibuprofen (e.g., Advil®) and about 20 different prescription forms.
 These medications relieve pain and reduce inflammation, but may cause gastrointestinal bleeding and stomach upset.

-- COX-2 inhibitors (e.g., Celebrex®) are relatively new to the market and studies continue on their safety and side effects.
+- COX-2 inhibitors (e.g., Celebrex® and generic versions approved by the FDA in May 2014) are relatively new to the market and studies continue on their safety and side effects.
 In general, these drugs are considered to produce fewer gastrointestinal side effects.

 - Salicylates include aspirin and non-acetylated salicylates.
 These medications relieve pain and reduce inflammation.
 Possible side effects include kidney problems and intestinal bleeding.

 In cases where inflammation seriously threatens joints and other tissues, corticosteroids may be prescribed.
 In low doses, these drugs can work quickly and effectively to prevent inflammation from harming the eyes and internal organs in advanced cases of rheumatoid arthritis.
 Taken in high doses for long periods of time, corticosteroids have caused brittle bones, high blood sugar, and cataracts.
 However, these drugs currently are prescribed in lower doses and for shorter periods of time to reduce the risks of these side effects.

 Other Medications for RA

 Two types of medications that may be used to treat RA are disease modifying anti-rheumatic drugs (DMARDs) and biologic response modifiers (BRMs).
 Because the inflammation of rheumatoid arthritis can cause irreparable joint damage, DMARDs may be used to help prevent inflammation and reduce the damage to the joints.